gemini-hlsw/explore-help-docs/target/main/elevation-plot.md

 The Night plot shows the target elevation, parallactic angle, sky brightness, and lunar elevation throughout the selected night.

-The Semester plot shows the target visibility from the selected site for the semester that includes the selected date.
+The Semester plot shows the target visibility from the selected site for the semester that includes the selected date which is  indicated by a vertical green line.
+In this semester view the date selector changes to a semester selector to allow quickly checking the visibility in different semesters.

 ### Time Zone Selector ![](time_zone_selector.png)